KDE/kreenshot-editor/README.md

 TODO
 ----
-crop: QGraphicsScene::addItem: item has already been added to this scene +// TODO: do not apply EVERY mouse release (only those with real changes) +// TODO: creating a new item crashes
++// TODO: do not apply EVERY mouse release (only those with real changes) +// TODO: creating a new item crashes
 +// TODO: the selection is lost after mouse release!